API.AI: From Launch to Acquisition

 Meet the evolving PR needs of API.AI, from the company’s initial launch as the Speaktoit virtual assistant app to its growth into the B2B-focused API.AI conversational user experience platform.
 Clement | Peterson helped distinguish the technology’s unique natural language understanding capabilities to gain traction in the competitive voice and chat interface marketplace.

-When the dust settled, Speaktoit received more than 150 media pieces in the first few days of its launch, including coverage in The New York Times, Business Insider, The Wall Street Journal, PC Magazine, Lifehacker, and Computerworld.
+When the dust settled, Speaktoit received over 150 media pieces in the first few days of its launch, including coverage in The New York Times, Business Insider, The Wall Street Journal, PC Magazine, Lifehacker, and Computerworld.

-After becoming the top-rated virtual assistant on Android and with the company’s subsequent evolution into API.AI, the strategy shifted towards highlighting the platform as a tool for developers working in the chatbot and connected car spaces (among other Internet of Things disciplines).
+After becoming the top-rated virtual assistant on Android and with the company’s subsequent evolution into API.AI, the strategy shifted towards highlighting the platform as a uniquely capable tool for developers working in the chatbot and connected car spaces.

-PR efforts ultimately helped API.AI (since rebranded to Dialogflow) become acquired by Google.
+PR efforts ultimately helped API.AI (since rebranded to Dialogflow) become acquired by Google in 2016.